hyperledger/iroha-2-docs/src/guide/javascript.md

 block.

 This means that no matter how hard the _white_rabbit_ tries, the time that he has is the time that was given to him at genesis.
-And since we haven’t defined any time in the domain _looking_glass at_ genesis and defined time in a non-mintable fashion afterwards, the _white_rabbit_ is doomed to always be late.
+And since we haven't defined any time in the domain _looking_glass_ at genesis and defined time in a non-mintable fashion afterwards, the _white_rabbit_ is doomed to always be late.

-We can however mint a pre-existing `mintable: Mintable(Infinetely)` asset that belongs to Alice.
+We can, however, mint a pre-existing `mintable: Mintable(Infinetely)` asset that belongs to Alice:

 ```ts
 import {